Seagen Inc. (NASDAQ:SGEN) Shares Sold by APG Asset Management N.V.

-APG Asset Management N.V. cut its holdings in shares of Seagen Inc. (NASDAQ:SGEN) by 37.6% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+APG Asset Management N.V. trimmed its position in Seagen Inc. (NASDAQ:SGEN) by 37.6% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 76,691 shares of the biotechnology company’s stock after selling 46,194 shares during the quarter.
-APG Asset Management N.V.’s holdings in Seagen were worth $9,061,000 as of its most recent SEC filing.
+APG Asset Management N.V.’s holdings in Seagen were worth $9,061,000 at the end of the most recent reporting period.

-A number of other institutional investors have also added to or reduced their stakes in the business.
-Northern Trust Corp raised its holdings in shares of Seagen by 1.2% in the 1st quarter.
-Northern Trust Corp now owns 858,828 shares of the biotechnology company’s stock valued at $119,257,000 after purchasing an additional 10,501 shares in the last quarter.
-DnB Asset Management AS raised its holdings in shares of Seagen by 67.7% in the 1st quarter.
-DnB Asset Management AS now owns 27,444 shares of the biotechnology company’s stock valued at $3,811,000 after purchasing an additional 11,079 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in shares of Seagen by 6.7% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 408,482 shares of the biotechnology company’s stock valued at $71,542,000 after purchasing an additional 25,653 shares in the last quarter.
-Kestra Advisory Services LLC raised its holdings in shares of Seagen by 171.6% in the 1st quarter.
-Kestra Advisory Services LLC now owns 3,672 shares of the biotechnology company’s stock valued at $510,000 after purchasing an additional 2,320 shares in the last quarter.
-Finally, Optiver Holding B.V. acquired a new stake in shares of Seagen in the 1st quarter valued at $623,000.
-Institutional investors own 87.67% of the company’s stock.
+Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Grandfield & Dodd LLC raised its holdings in shares of Seagen by 0.5% in the 1st quarter.
+Grandfield & Dodd LLC now owns 14,794 shares of the biotechnology company’s stock valued at $2,050,000 after purchasing an additional 68 shares in the last quarter.
+Rockefeller Capital Management L.P. raised its holdings in shares of Seagen by 9.2% in the 1st quarter.
+Rockefeller Capital Management L.P. now owns 911 shares of the biotechnology company’s stock valued at $126,000 after purchasing an additional 77 shares in the last quarter.
+Corient Capital Partners LLC raised its holdings in shares of Seagen by 6.5% in the 4th quarter.
+Corient Capital Partners LLC now owns 1,410 shares of the biotechnology company’s stock valued at $247,000 after purchasing an additional 86 shares in the last quarter.
+Nissay Asset Management Corp Japan ADV raised its holdings in shares of Seagen by 0.7% in the 1st quarter.
+Nissay Asset Management Corp Japan ADV now owns 12,286 shares of the biotechnology company’s stock valued at $1,706,000 after purchasing an additional 86 shares in the last quarter.
+Finally, Baird Financial Group Inc. raised its holdings in shares of Seagen by 0.5% in the 1st quarter.
+Baird Financial Group Inc. now owns 20,344 shares of the biotechnology company’s stock valued at $2,825,000 after purchasing an additional 93 shares in the last quarter.
+Institutional investors and hedge funds own 87.67% of the company’s stock.

 SGEN has been the topic of a number of analyst reports.
-Piper Sandler reduced their price objective on shares of Seagen from $170.00 to $160.00 and set a “neutral” rating on the stock in a report on Friday, April 30th.
-Evercore ISI initiated coverage on shares of Seagen in a research note on Monday, May 17th.
-They set an “inline” rating and a $153.00 price target on the stock.
+Evercore ISI initiated coverage on shares of Seagen in a report on Monday, May 17th.
+They issued an “inline” rating and a $153.00 price objective on the stock.
+Piper Sandler cut their price target on shares of Seagen from $170.00 to $160.00 and set a “neutral” rating on the stock in a research note on Friday, April 30th.
 Needham & Company LLC initiated coverage on shares of Seagen in a research note on Friday, April 30th.
 They set a “buy” rating and a $254.00 price target on the stock.
 Finally, Credit Suisse Group initiated coverage on shares of Seagen in a research note on Tuesday, March 30th.
 They set a “neutral” rating and a $145.00 price target on the stock.
 Six research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
 The stock has a consensus rating of “Buy” and a consensus target price of $186.38.

 Shares of NASDAQ:SGEN opened at $157.27 on Tuesday.
 The stock has a market capitalization of $28.54 billion, a P/E ratio of 43.57 and a beta of 0.86.
 The company has a 50-day moving average price of $150.62.
 Seagen Inc. has a fifty-two week low of $133.20 and a fifty-two week high of $213.94.